To remind class members that they are children of God and to encourage them to live worthy of their divine inheritance.

 Read, ponder, and pray about the following scriptures:

-no. 301, or Children’s Songbook, 2–3) or “I Feel My Savior’s Love” (Children’s Songbook, 74–75).
+You may want to invite a soloist or small group to sing or play “I Am a Child of God” (Hymns, no. 301, or Children’s Songbook, 2–3) or “I Feel My Savior’s Love” (Children’s Songbook, 74–75).
 If this is not feasible, you may want to prepare to sing one or both of these songs with class members.

 Suggestion for teaching: In his epistle to the Romans, Paul reminded teachers of the importance of living the principles they teach (Romans 2:21–22).
 Your example can teach class members more than your words.
 Show class members that your testimony of gospel principles comes from living those principles each day (John 7:17).
 (See Teaching, No Greater Call , pages 18–19.)

 The following material supplements the suggested lesson outline.
 You may want to use one or both of these ideas as part of the lesson.

 Have a class member read Romans 1:16.